Fred Corral, one of the most respected pitching coaches in the country, joined the Georgia staff as an assistant coach in June of 2013.

-Corral's work with the Memphis pitching staff saw the Tigers steadily improve their Earned Run Average each season including posting a 3.05 mark this year, which was the best for the program since 1976.
+Corral's work with the Memphis pitching staff saw the Tigers steadily improve their Earned Run Average each season including posting a 3.05 mark in 2013, which was the best for the program since 1976.
 In three of his four seasons with Memphis, the staff registered 400-plus strikeouts including a record 462 in 2010.
-This year, Memphis' top two pitchers were drafted for the first time in their career: Sam Moll (3rd round, Colorado) and Erik Schoenrock (11thround, San Diego), and Schoenrock became the first Tiger in school history to be named Conference USA Pitcher of the Year.
+In 2013, Memphis' top two pitchers were drafted for the first time in their career: Sam Moll (3rd round, Colorado) and Erik Schoenrock (11thround, San Diego), and Schoenrock became the first Tiger in school history to be named Conference USA Pitcher of the Year.
 Under Corral, eight Tiger pitchers had an opportunity to play professional baseball including a pair of third round picks.

 Prior to arriving at Memphis, Corral worked two stints at Tennessee under different head coaches (2003-04, 2008-09) and three years at Oklahoma (2005-07).
 In Corral's most recent stint at Tennessee, he helped develop several pitchers who would eventually get drafted including left-hander Bryan Morgado.
 He went on to earn Freshman All-America honors and strike out 104 batters, marking just the second time in Volunteer baseball history that a freshman eclipsed the 100-strikeout plateau.
 Morgado was drafted in the fourth round by Philadelphia in 2010.